Last updated: Aug. 13, 2015

 Generally, use AP Style.
-This guide will be updated with local and Pacific McGeorge exceptions and special cases.
+This guide will be updated with local and McGeorge exceptions and special cases.

 University of the Pacific, McGeorge School of Law or McGeorge School of Law?